heuperman/BGJJ-Image-Grabber/README.md

 You will now see a list of all the images on the page with the title and size of each image below it.
 Clicking on the images will download it to your computer.

 ## Known issues
-- image size not always displayed correctly
 - some images do not download but open in a new tab instead (this could be a Cross Origin issue)
-- images not loaded before click on button show up as broken links

 ## Credit
 Icon made by [Kiranshastry](https://www.flaticon.com/authors/kiranshastry) from [Flaticon](https://www.flaticon.com/) licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/)